 Those suffering from neck or back pain that is not due to a ligament sprain or muscle strain, may have some form of degenerative disc disease.
-Knowing the causes of degenerative disc disease and what symptoms it may produce will help you enter into a dialogue with your doctor about effective treatment plans.
+Knowing the causes of degenerative disc disease and what symptoms it may produce will help you enter into a dialogue with your physician about effective treatment plans.
 The condition is primarily caused by the natural aging process because years of constant movement take their toll on the spinal anatomy, though it can be exacerbated by overexertion, an illness, smoking, obesity, or a sudden injury.

 The anatomy of degenerative disc disease